 Legalizing cannabis in both recreational and medical aspects has increased the number of people using cannabis and the number of people growing their own.
 Accredited national testing laboratories are simply not an option for many people due to costs and accessibility.

 We are witnessing a time in the developing cannabis industry where accountability should be at the forefront of the industry for both consumers and producers.
-With home testing kits, people can better understand cannabis, and companies will have to adhere to quality assurance.
+With home testing solutions, people can better understand cannabis, and companies will have to adhere to quality assurance.

-Home testing kits offer a sophisticated yet straightforward way for those in both the medical and recreational market to forge a more accurate understanding of cannabis, potential toxins and the complexity of potency and effects.
+Home testing solutions and kits offer a sophisticated yet straightforward way for those in both the medical and recreational market to forge a more accurate understanding of cannabis, potential toxins and the complexity of potency and effects.